LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 ### Apple Time Picker questions
 **For Apple Business Chat only.**

 If your business uses Apple’s Business Chat service to chat with consumers via the Messages app, you can use the Time Picker question interaction to display an interactive time picker, so the consumer can schedule a meeting or an appointment.
+(The interaction has been developed per Apple's Time Picker specifications, which you can find [here](https://developer.apple.com/documentation/businesschatapi/messages_sent/interactive_messages/time_picker).)

 You can create a time picker that displays a static (fixed) list of time slots that you specify when you create the picker.
 Or, you can configure the picker so that it gets populated with time slots dynamically at runtime, passing in values from an earlier API integration call to an external system.